 Very quickly, his idea was picked up in other parts of the world

-Over in Zhengzhou, China, about a six-hour drive from Wuhan where the outbreak originated from, a man who was quarantined made sure that the epidemic does not become an excuse for not giving his girlfriend "flowers", reported Shanghai-based news portal Eastday.
+Over in Zhengzhou, China, a man who was quarantined made sure that the epidemic does not become an excuse for not giving his girlfriend "flowers", reported Shanghai-based news portal Eastday.

 Together with the help of an errand-runner from UUpaotui, an express delivery service company, he was able to assemble various anti-virus essentials into a bouquet and give it to the love of his life.

 When she received the bouquet, she was overjoyed.
 Many of her best friends were envious of her boyfriend's thoughtful and practical gift.